codebank-jo/ZeroBiteAI/README.md

 # ZeroBite AI Inventory, Menu & Food Waste Dashboard

-This project is a real-time dashboard for visualizing and managing inventory, menu, sales, and food waste data using Gradio and Pandas.
+This project is a real-time dashboard for visualizing and managing inventory, menu, sales, and food waste data using Gradio, FastAPI, and Pandas.
 It allows users to monitor inventory levels, track expiry dates, manage stock efficiently, view menu items with images and pricing, and analyze food waste/loss trends.

 ## Project Structure